-When thought that when it comes to how to grill flank steak might sound a little bit complicated, but in fact it’s simple and yet incredibly flavorful.
+When thought that when it comes to how to grill flank steak might sound a little bit complicated, but in fact, it’s simple and yet incredibly flavorful.

 The grilled marinated flank steak is a melt-in-your-mouth delicious that you don’t want to miss!

-The rosemary balsamic marinade serves as the perfect blend of tasty flank steak, having a touch of sweet that is all highlighted in the flank steak by the char from the grill, making this cut extra delicious.
+The rosemary balsamic marinade serves as the perfect blend of tasty flank steak, having a touch of sweetness that is all highlighted in the flank steak by the char from the grill, making this cut extra delicious.

 What is Flank Steak?